ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 Here, `the_answer` is a global definition.

-When a variant type has a single constructor, it is possible to combine pattern matching and definition.
+When a variant type has a single constructor, it is possible to combine pattern matching and definitions.
 The pattern is written between the `let` keyword and the equal sign.
 A very common case is pairs.
 It allows the creation of two names with a single `let`.
 ```ocaml
 # let (x, y) = List.split [(1,2); (3,4); (5,6); (7,8)];;
 val x : int list = [1; 3; 5; 7]